robertg/rustkit/README.md

 with your changes to [/helpers/yml/tags.yml](https://github.com/rgawdzik/rustkit/blob/master/helpers/yml/tags.yml).
 This file is checked during a ```rake db:seed```; we automatically update our db tags and even add the repo (if it's missing) with it.

 Want us to automatically track your library so you don't need to do a Pull Request?
 Add the keyword 'library' into the title, description, or README of your project.

+Was your project's last commit date older than 6 months?
+We automatically assume any inactive library does not function properly under Rust nightly.
+You can explicitly add it with the above instructions if it's not the case.

 Setup
 -----